Suwon: Japanese colonial period

 During the 1910–1945 Japanese colonial period, a number of prominent Korean independence activists came from or operated in Suwon.
 Kim Se-hwan and Yi Sŏn-gyŏng were both arrested for their activities.

-Liberation to Korean War periods
+Liberation to Korean War

 On 15 August 1949, Suwon was promoted from a county to a city, with some of its former territory made into Hwaseong County.